Voxer/iSPDY/README.md

 # ISpdy

-Spdy client for macosx and iphoneos.
+SPDY client for OS X and iOS.

 ## Usage example